NagaBushan/covidcases/README.md

 >While running sls deploy, serverless expects python3 on path variables so make sure python3 is available

 - sls remove, to delete the stack
+	- This command will not delete the s3 bucket and aws stack when the bucket is not empty.
+So please delete the bucket and stack manually

 # Unit testing
 - Navigate to ../covidcases/application/lambdas